How does nervous excitement affect your acting work?

 “With any film and even theater, you never get over being scared and overwhelmed, because it’s a new character and that brings on a whole new set of circumstances.”

-But there can be value in that kind of energy, she adds:
+But there can be value in that kind of energy, she points out:

 “That’s the exciting part of it – it’s those nerves that bring you to a higher level and makes you more hyper-aware.